 Summary

+This name is a synonym of Parkinsonia microphylla.
 Parkinsonia microphylla is a spiny, deciduous shrub or a small tree usually growing to 4m.
 The plant is harvested from the wild for local use as a source of food, and has potential for use as a protein supplement.
 It is sometimes grown as an ornamental in semi-arid regions[1050].
-Also known as Parkinsonia microphylla.

 Physical Characteristics